joebetti/DiscordBots/README.md

 # DiscordBots
-Bots for my Discord server.
+Bots for my Discord server that include:

+- Jeff Bot
+- Music Bot
+- and More to Come